 Some of the most notable conservation and protected areas within the district include the Pongola Game Reserve, which contains four of the big five, with the exception of lion.
 The game reserve boasts more than 70 elephants, as well as rhino, buffalo, leopard, cheetah, hyena, giraffe, zebra, and numerous species of antelope.
 The Ithala Game Reserve is considered to contain significant habitat diversity with numerous habitats running from high Highveld to low Lowveld at the Pongola River.
 Other nature reserves of significant importance include the Vryheid Hill Nature Reserve which contains grey duiker, mountain reedbuck, oribi, eland, Burchell's zebra and blesbok as well as a pair of crowned eagles who nest in a Cape ash tree in the forest overlooking the town; and the Klipfontein Bird Sanctuary which includes a large wetland and provides a refuge for many rare wild water-birds species such as African Rail, Red-chested Flufftail, and Black and Baillon's Crakes (ZDM, 2017a).
+As part of its rewiding programme, Babanango Game Reserve taken delivery of cheetahs.
+Cheetahs are listed as uulnerable on the Red List of Threatened Species of the International Union for conservation (IUCN).
+The rewilding programme is important for the area of Zululand because it ensures the survival of endangered wildlife in South Africa.

-Map 4: Protected Areas
+Map 5: Protected Areas

-1.17.1.6.5 Land Reform Programme
+1.16.1.6.5 Land Reform Programme